MojeeIO/Mojee/README.md

 ---
 title: Welcome
-icon: home
+icon: ":house:"
 ---
 # Welcome to Mojee :zany_face:

 ## What is Mojee?

-[Mojee](https://mojee.io/) is a lightning :zap: fast Emoji library for .NET.
+**Mojee** is a lightning :zap: fast Emoji library for .NET.

 ![](static/hero.png)